wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getdelegatedresource.md

 ---
-title: trx:/wallet/getdelegatedresource \[POST\] {disallowed}
+title: trx:/wallet/getdelegatedresource  {disallowed} - TRON
-description: Returns all resources delegations from an account to another account.The fromAddress can be retrieved from theGetDelegatedResourceAccountIndex API.
+description: Example code for the trx:/wallet/getdelegatedresource  {disallowed} rest method. Сomplete guide on how to use trx:/wallet/getdelegatedresource  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters